How to Demo Skis

 Get three recommendations within the same category and try them all.
 (Chances are, you may fall in love with the first one you demo because it’s new to you and has a fresh tune, so be sure to follow through and sample several.)
 Take notes on your phone on the lift rides so you remember specific attributes.
 (It’s easy for them to blur together after a few weeks go by.)

 Once you get a good feel for what you liked and why, you can either buy that model from the shop or give the information to a custom ski designer at Wagner, who can build you your perfect pair.
-Schedule a call with us today.
+Schedule a call with us and get started on your perfect skis.

 Article by Kimberly Beekman